-- · on an actual basis; and - on an as adjusted basis to reflect our receipt of the estimated net proceeds from the sale by us in this offering of 21,500,000 ordinary shares, based on an assumed initial public offering price of \$14.00 per share (the mid-point of the price range set forth on the cover page of this prospectus), the issuance of 97,108 shares upon the exercise of options by the selling shareholders at a weighted average exercise price of \$3.90 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and the application of such net proceeds as described under "Use of Proceeds."
+- · on an actual basis; and - on an as adjusted basis to reflect our receipt of the estimated net proceeds from the sale by us in this offering of 21,500,000 ordinary shares, the issuance of 452,329 shares upon the exercise of options by the selling shareholders at a weighted average exercise price of \$4.73 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and the application of such net proceeds as described under "Use of Proceeds."

-The information below is illustrative only and our capitalization following the completion of this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes appearing elsewhere in this prospectus.

-As of N May 3, 2009
+As of M lay 3, 2009

 Actual As Adjusted

-audited) xcept share data)
+uudited) xcept share data)

-Total long-term debt and capital lease obligations \$ 704 \$ 488
+Total long-term debt and capital lease obligations \$ 704 \$ 468

 Shareholders' equity:

 Ordinary shares, no par value, 213,935,874 issued and outstanding, actual;

-235,532,982 shares issued and outstanding, as adjusted 1,086 1,366
+235,888,203 shares issued and outstanding, as adjusted 1,086 1,388

-Accumulated deficit (337) (401)
+Accumulated deficit (337) (403)

 Accumulated other comprehensive income 9 9

-Total shareholders' equity 758 974
+Total shareholders' equity 758 994

 Total capitalization \$ 1,462 \$ 1,462

-The number of as adjusted ordinary shares shown as issued and outstanding in the table is based on the number of our ordinary shares outstanding as of May 3, 2009 plus (1) the 21,500,000 shares to be sold by us in this offering and (2) 97,108 shares that will be issued upon exercise of options held by selling shareholders for the purpose of selling shares in this offering.
+The number of as adjusted ordinary shares shown as issued and outstanding in the table is based on the number of our ordinary shares outstanding as of May 3, 2009 plus (1) the 21,500,000 shares to be sold by us in this offering and (2) 452,329 shares that will be issued upon exercise of options held by selling shareholders for the purpose of selling shares in this offering.